SorkinType/Asar-old/README.md

 Initially the design's widths are heart lines also come from interpreting Palanquin.

-Deviations from Palanquin have begun to appear to find more typical or orthodox shapes or to accomodate the density of the brush.
+Deviations from Palanquin's structure have begun to appear when the density of the brush strokes dictate wider spacing.

+The brush used to stroke the hartline comes from the bush tracing option in the expand path feature found in Fontlab Studio.
+The settings used are Width: 93, Angle: -55, and Roundness: 35.

+In general the solutions offered are focused on designing the paths so that the brush stoking the path works.
+Where this is not satisfying manual adjustments will be made.